Proven tips to stand out as a Digital Marketer in this fast-growing field

 Many companies will require applicants to complete a “trial task” when they apply for a digital marketing role.
 These are usually take-home assignments that you will have anywhere from 24 hours to 1 week to complete to show how you would approach tasks similar to ones you would have to do on the job.
 In some cases, companies will pay you a small amount to complete these projects; in other cases, compensation might not be offered but they should impose a clear time limit and make it clear that your work will not be reused.
 You can read more about these trial projects here, here and here to gain more background on how to approach these.

-For digital marketing roles specifically, a trial task will often consist of asking the candidate to (a) propose how they would approach the development of a campaign for a specific purpose or (b) examine the current campaign/social media/email marketing of a company and propose ways to make them better.
+For digital marketers specifically, a trial task will often consist of asking the candidate to (a) propose how they would approach the development of a campaign for a specific purpose or (b) examine the current campaign/social media/email marketing of a company and propose ways to make them better.

 Congratulations!
 You’ve received an offer (or at least reached the point in the interview process where they ask you about salary expectations).
 How should you respond?